jcbendernh/copilot-chat-history-fabric/README.md

 ## Overview
 For many Copilot Studio makers and administrators, pulling conversation transcript data from Dataverse and navigating Application Insights and Azure Log Analytics can be challenging.

-To address this, I created this repository, which allows you to easily view your Copilot conversation history in a Power BI report within a Fabric Workspace.
+To address this, I created this repository, which allows you to easily view your Copilot Studio Agent conversation history in a Power BI report within a Fabric Workspace.

 Below are sample screenshots of the report.